aws-samples/aws-well-architected-miro/README.md

 ## License

-his sample code is made available under the MIT-0 license.
+This sample code is made available under the MIT-0 license.
 See the LICENSE file.